 Toddlers can be easily overwhelmed by the amount of food that is placed in front of them.
 They’re also often not big fans of mixed-up or blended foods, or foods with many ingredients, like ratatouille – instead, they often prefer items that are separated, and even set apart so they don’t touch each other – that’s why so many toddler dishes include a sectioned plate to keep different foods apart from each other!

 Toddlers who are still drinking formula milk regularly will eat less than children who are breastfed.
 This is because the casein component of formula milk makes it less digestible, leaving your child feeling full for a longer period.
-You can try to wean her off the bottle by slowly decreasing the amount of formula you offer, or just save the formula until after she has already had the chance to try the rest of her meal.
+You can try to wean them off the bottle by slowly decreasing the amount of formula you offer, or just save the formula until after they have already had the chance to try the rest of their meal.

 - Elana Pearl Ben Joseph.
 “Breastfeeding vs. Formula feeding.”
 KidsHealth.
 The Nemours Foundation, February 2015.
 Retrieved November 1 2017. http://kidshealth.org/en/parents/breast-bottle-feeding.html#.